 During accidents, hydrogen and oxygen can also be generated as a consequence of:

 - Radiolysis of the water in the sump or the suppression pool

 - Degassing of hydrogen dissolved in the primary coolant

 - Chemical reactions with materials in the Containment ( interactions of molten core debris with concrete)

 - Thermolysis of water – in extreme cases

-In the past two decades, research activities to analyse the threat of hydrogen in a post-accident condition have focused mainly on the mitigation of hydrogen hazards in severe accidents.
-In severe accidents consider the possibility of the large scale core degradation and even the possibility of molten core concrete interactions.
+In the past two decades, research activities to analyze the threat of hydrogen in a post-accident condition have focused mainly on mitigating hydrogen hazards in severe accidents.
+In severe accidents, consider the possibility of large-scale core degradation and even the possibility of molten core concrete interactions.

-For these cases the capacity of conventional DBA hydrogen control is insufficient.
-During severe accidents, local hydrogen concentrations can exceed its flammability limit in a short time. analysis of the hydrogen threat in post-accident containments is complex and highly plant- and scenario-specific.
+For these cases, the capacity of conventional DBA hydrogen control is insufficient.
+During severe accidents, local hydrogen concentrations can exceed their flammability limit in a short time.
+Analysis of the hydrogen threat in post-accident containments is complex and highly plant- and scenario-specific.

-In order to avoid the threat of hydrogen explosion, mitigation measures for hydrogen in severe accidents must be implemented.
-The strategy is usually based on following physical principles:
+Mitigation measures for hydrogen in severe accidents must be implemented to avoid the threat of hydrogen explosion.
+The strategy is usually based on the following physical principles:

 - Avoiding of formation of flammable mixtures by oxygen control.